|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 1336 km^3 / year + 230 km^3 / year = 1566 km^3 / year.

-The increase in average sea level due to melting of land borne ice is given by:
+The corresponding increase in average sea level is given by:

-which is consistent with the experimentally measured annual increase in average sea level of about 3 mm / year.
+which is comparable to the experimentally measured increase in average sea level.

 AVERAGE OCEAN SURFACE TEMPERATURE: